 - Verify the end-uses of AD products such as digestate and biogas.

 Phase 1 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States in 2015: Survey Results.
 This report was the first annual report that EPA published on this topic.
 Phase 2 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States (2016): Survey Results.
 Phase 3 data is summarized in a report titled: Anaerobic Digestion Facilities Processing Food Waste in the United States (2017 & 2018): Survey Results.

 EPA will continue to gather data and seek to verify data received in 2017, 2018 and 2019 to clarify this information over time.
-EPA will begin collecting a fourth round of AD collection.
+EPA has begun collecting data for the fourth round of AD collection.
 See How to Submit Data for your Anaerobic Digestion Facility for more information.

 The information collected will help EPA and other stakeholders develop future activities designed to support the use of anaerobic digestion as a management option for wasted food.